Cyndi-24/Osteoporosis-Risk-Analysis-and-Data-Validation-Power-BI/README.md

 These findings demonstrate why validating data quality is essential before communicating analytical results.

 # Conclusion
-The dataset is appropriate for demonstrating analytical techniques, dashboard development, and modelling workflows.
-It should not be used to draw epidemiological or clinical conclusions.
+The dataset is appropriate for demonstrating analytical techniques, dashboard development, and modelling workflows but it should not be used to draw epidemiological or clinical conclusions.